-Does this mean you have to hire a professional photographer to shoot all your stock?
+Does this mean you have to hire a professional photographer?
 Not necessarily.
-While hiring a professional is always an option, we’ve got some tips on how to take the best photos that are proven to increase sales and elevate your brand simultaneously.
-And the best part is, all you need is a smartphone, a few pieces of equipment, and a few minutes to learn!
+Hiring a professional photographer is an option, but we’ve got some tips on how to take excellent photos yourself, with a camera or a smartphone.
+You need just a few pieces of equipment, a space to set up and a few minutes to learn!

-Now let’s talk about editing images.
-This may seem like a daunting task, but you don’t have to go to photography school to learn how to edit photos.
-If you have a professional camera, you probably know a few basics already.
-But if you are using your Smartphone, there are some simple editing tricks that really make your images pop!
-Watch our favorite Smartphone tutorial by Peter McKinnon on taking professional pics and the 3 user-friendly photo editing apps that make them come alive.
-Be ready to take notes!
+If you have a professional camera, you probably have the basics of photography under control.
+If you are using your smartphone, some simple editing tricks can create images that appeal to prospective buyers.
+Watch our favorite smartphone tutorial by Peter McKinnon on taking professional pics, and the three user-friendly photo editing apps that will help your images come alive.
+Prepare to take notes!

-Take a minimum of 4 shots – front, back, left and right sides.
+Every piece needs a minimum of four shots (front, back, left, and right sides), but more images are recommended.
 Most online marketplaces allow between 10 and 20 photos.
-The more photos you have, the better!
-We recommend close-ups of design details and blemishes or scars – by including these types of images, you will increase sales and decrease returns.
+Take close-ups of the design details and any blemishes on the piece.
+When you are open about every aspect of what you are selling, you increase sales and reduce potential returns.